Learn to Interpret Atari Agents

-Each $\textbf{P}_n$ highlights a unique criterion of the agent in selecting important regions.
-As discussed in Sec.~\ref{sec:introduction} and Sec.~\ref{sec:analysis}, each $\textbf{P}_n$ assigns high importance to a unique pattern in the game.
-Therefore, the most important area according to $\textbf{P}_n$ contains the most salient visual features for decision making.
-During training, $\textbf{P}$ learns to assign importance to a diverse set of patterns that complement each other.
-Together, they form a holistic view on the state.
-Note that no extra supervision is provided for learning $\textbf{P}$.
+Each $\textbf{P}_n$ highlights a unique view of the agent about the importance of the regions. $\textbf{P}_n$ can be viewed as a pattern detector that learns to respond to a pattern in the game by assigning high importance scores to regions.
+At the same time, the most important area according to $\textbf{P}_n$ contains the most salient visual features relevant to decision-making.
+After end-to-end training, $\textbf{P}$ learns several distributions of importance of regions, which complement each other.
+Aside from the game rewards, no other supervision is needed for learning $\textbf{P}$.